akashsonowal/fast-diffusers/README.md

 # sd-fast
-Stable Diffusion Fast - A compiler for SD HF models
+A compiler for fast LTX model inference

 objectives:
 - Learn about Torch Internals and python internals